doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 After MGE XE has generated distant land, you will be returned to the **Distant Land** tab from earlier.
 Now, all the previously unavailable options can be set up.
 Follow the settings as suggested in the screenshot above.
 You may wish to tinker with them later.
 These recommended settings cleave to the game's original foggy aesthetic and keep performance costs to a minimum.

+>**Warning**: If you **did not** follow the recommendations of this guide and place your grass plugins in a separate folder (ex., ```Data Files/Grass Plugins```), you **MUST** remember to untick the plugins from your mod manager's load order before playing the game.
+Failure to do so will create numerous errors, including object collision on all generated grass.

 ### **Optional step: creating a distantland mod folder**
 You may optionally move your newly-generated Distant Land files from their default location in the Mod Organizer 2 "Overwrite" folder:
 1. Exit MGE XE and return to the MO2 interface